Oops! (film): Plot

-Jahaan (Kiran Janjani), Aakash (Vikas Sethi) and Jahaan's girlfriend Nikki (Adyasha) are good friends and members of a dance troupe.
+Jahaan, Aakashand Jahaan's girlfriend Nikki are good friends and members of a dance troupe.
 Jahaan wants to get rich very quickly, while Aakash wants to establish his career as a dancer.
-Impressed by Jahaan's dancing skills, Sonia (Mink Brar) tells him that he could earn a large sum of money by stripping at shows.
+Impressed by Jahaan's dancing skills, Sonia tells him that he could earn a large sum of money by stripping at shows.
 The other also joins him on the condition that he will do it only once.
 The second friend refuses to do another show and both the friends quarrel over this matter.
 Jahaan continues to perform at strip shows.
-At one of these shows he meets a middle-aged woman, Sharon (Mita Vashisht), and falls in love with her.
+At one of these shows he meets a middle-aged woman, Sharon, and falls in love with her.
 When Sharon gets bored of this affair, she breaks it off but Jahaan is unable to recover.
 He does not behave properly with Nikki and eventually she leaves him.
 One day, Aakash's father Mr. Rai invites Jahaan to his home for dinner.
 At his house Jahaan learns that Sharon is actually Mrs. Rai, Aakash's mother.